 Walmart is a popular overnight layover for road-weary, RV travelers.
 Affectionately known as Wallydocking, it’s a great way to rest without having to pay an exorbitant price to stay overnight at an RV park or campground.
-Unfortunately, stringent city ordinances are making it harder to take advantage of this popular freebie.
+Unfortunately, stringent city ordinances are making it harder to take advantage of this popular freebie because local RV parks and campgrounds are losing out on valuable business.
 Indeed, one news outlet recently reported that only 58 percent of Walmart stores still offer it.
-This lower percentage might be a good thing, however, because as we experienced recently, Wallydocking can sometimes be a “Nightmare on Elm Street,” especially as the ever-growing RV community takes advantage of this generous perk.
+This lower percentage might be a good thing, however, because as we experienced recently, Wallydocking can sometimes be a nightmare when inconsiderate RV owners take advantage of this generous perk.
+Remember the old 80s TV show, Nightmare on Elm Street and Freddie Krueger?
+Yep, our recent RV visit to Walmart was kind of like that.

-Like a low-hanging cloud, the noxious fumes from the diesel engines and RV generators began to thicken over the now crowded parking lot.
+Like a low-hanging cloud, the noxious fumes from the 18-wheelers and the generators began to thicken over the now crowded parking lot.
 Predictably, the two fans in our camper began sucking-in these offensive fumes.
 Even the wife, who rarely complains about such things, was getting upset.
 So at 2230, I threw on some clothes, hopped into the truck, and slow rolled the rig to the opposite side of the parking lot where only one small class B was parked.
-Surely, we were safe and comfy for the night.
+Ah, peace and quiet.
 Was it to last?
-Fortunately, yes.
-We actually ended up getting a good night sleep and were able to get some much-needed supplies from Walmart the next morning.
+Fortunately, it was.
+We ended up getting a good night sleep and were able to get some much-needed supplies from Walmart the next morning.

 Have a Walmart story of your own?
 We’d love to hear about it here in the comments section.